danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [update/update](https://github.com/update/update) - Update is a new developer framework and CLI for automating updates of any kind in code projects.
+If you know how to use assemble, generate or verb, you'll know how to use update.
+- [remake/remake-framework](https://github.com/remake/remake-framework) - Remake framework used by the Remake CLI to generate new projects
+- [dword-design/make-cli](https://github.com/dword-design/make-cli) - Super easy declarative CLI framework with a single configuration object and a single function call.
 - [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter, code transformer and formatter with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods
 - [Eileen-Yu/kb-js-plugin](https://github.com/Eileen-Yu/kb-js-plugin) - A sample external plugin for kubebuilder in JavaScript.
 - [open-source-labs/Swell](https://github.com/open-source-labs/Swell) - Swell: API development tool that enables developers to test endpoints served over streaming technologies including Server-Sent Events (SSE), WebSockets, HTTP2, GraphQL, gRPC, and tRPC..